supercollider/supercollider/README_WASM.md

 respectively.
 Throughout, conditional compilation is done by preprocessor `#ifdef` and `#ifndef` statements using the symbol `__EMSCRIPTEN__`.
 In the file `server/scsynth/CMakeList.txt`, the symbol to look out for is `EMSCRIPTEN`.

+Currently, dynamic heap growth is disabled, as it implies a couple of problems with sharing memory between WASM and JavaScript
+(address pointers may change).
+That is, the total heap size is specified at build time.
+This is done in the `CMakeList.txt` with flag `-s INITIAL_MEMORY=<size>`.
+With default settings, scsynth runs at 32 MB heap memory.
+Currently 64 MB are specified to allow for non-trivial allocation of buffers.
+If scsynth runs out of heap memory at runtime, an `OOM` exception is thrown.

 ## Performance Considerations

 The current build is not optimised for speed or code size.
 This is a task for the future.